 High school students can attend the following courses at Tufts: Summer Writing Program, Foundations of Law and Ethics, Health Science Honors, Bioinformatics Inquiry through Sequencing, SAT prep workshops, College Application Essay Writing Series, and College Life and Planning sessions.

-Summer Enrichment Institute in STEM for rising 6th through 11th graders.
+Summer Enrichment Institute in Architecture, STEM, Women's Literature, and Science and Engineering for rising 6th through 11th graders.

 Enrichment courses from Architecture to World Languages